 Homemade rinses, to help with fresh breath and gum therapy, are again very easy to make and much kinder to our mouths.
 A favorite is simply a few drops of clove oil and a couple dozen drops of mint oil in hot water.
 This steeps into something every bit as refreshing, and it also cuts down on packaging because it can be stored in a glass bottle that can be reused.

-Otherwise, oil pulling and salt water rinses are probably healthier alternatives, though they don’t provide the freshness.
+Otherwise, oil pulling and saltwater rinses are probably healthier alternatives, though they don’t provide the freshness.

 Buying floss, from a green point of view, is one of the more difficult conundrums.
 Floss seems to be a consistent recommendation from dentists, so it’s worth considering.
 However, floss seems to be atrociously caught up in plastics.
 Though there are some commercial alternatives out there, none are flawless floss.

 One possible option would be to use natural sewing thread, but it must be stated that this might be more expensive and not as strong.
 Again, oil pulling is another possibility for cleaning well in between your teeth, though it isn’t supposed to be used to replace flossing.
-Bryton picks are a yet another alternative (a pricier one) that create less troublesome trash.
+Bryton picks are yet another alternative (a pricier one) that creates less troublesome trash.

 The point is that dental care can be greener.
 It can happen without buying products from companies that test on animals or buying high-priced natural versions of those products.
 It can happen without chemicals.
 It can happen with a few ingredients for homemade solutions that are better for us and for our planet.
 Doesn’t that make much more sense?